 A Connecticut assault charge is something that defendants simply cannot afford to take lightly.
 A conviction can bring incarceration, financial fines and a range of other detrimental effects, including permanent damage to your online reputation.
 Allegations of violence directed towards others are prosecuted with vigor in the courts, and there is no room for delay in formulating a defense.

 If you have been arrested in Wilton Connecticut for Assault, contact a Wilton assault lawyer who stands ready to champion your cause.
 If you are arrested for third-degree assault in Wilton, be sure to protect yourself by contacting an experienced domestic violence attorney before your first court date.

-Defining Assault and Battery
+How is Assault and Battery Defined in Wilton?

 There was a time when the crimes of assault and battery in this state were considered to be distinct offenses, and in many parts of the country, this remains the case.
 However, in this jurisdiction, assault and battery have been effectively merged into a singular offense—Assault—according to Connecticut criminal law statutes.

 Assault can take many forms, but in a majority of situations, a conviction cannot be secured unless the prosecution establishes beyond a reasonable doubt that the accused party acted voluntarily with the intent to commit assault and ultimately caused harm or injury to another.

 Is it Critical to Prove Intent to Harm?

 As any of the best Wilton assault lawyers can explain, a key element of any battery charge is the specific intent to harm someone.
 However, that is not to say that the person actually harmed in an assault needs to be the same person the accused meant to injure or frighten with the threat of force.